trimitris/coursebundler/README.md

-## Project name: courseOpt
+## Project name: coursebundler
-courseOpt stands for course Options, because the app generates all the available course options (or course bundles) given a set of courses and rules.
+coursebundler is an app that generates all the available course options (or course bundles) given a set of courses and rules.

 ## Function
 App receives a list of modules with a few attributes like: